Postgraduate research in biological sciences

 You'll get the opportunity to work across research disciplines including molecular, micro, marine and environmental biology.
 Your research may also be closely linked to Biomedical Science and Pharmacy, Geography, and Earth and Environmental Science.

-Learn about the leading research being carried out within the School of Biological Sciences at the СÀ¶ÊÓƵ.
+Learn about the leading research being carried out within the School of the Environment and Life Sciences at the СÀ¶ÊÓƵ.

 Joanne Preston: Our research is focussed on understanding the biodiversity.
 Particularly we focus on oyster reefs, seagrass, saltmarsh and kelp forests.
 And our research really looks to see how marine organisms function and how they respond to environmental pressures.
 So these are things such as overfishing, climate change, microplastics.
 A real problem here is all the excess of nutrients, which is called eutrophication.
 Ultimately, why it's called restoration ecology is because the science we do underpins the protection and restoration of coastal habitats.
 We've lost 95% of all our native oyster reefs and pretty much half as a conservative estimate of all our seagrasses and salt marshes.
 And these systems that are largely gone are really crucial for our human well-being, but also our planetary health, because they provide services that we absolutely rely on, such as clean the water, they draw down carbon, so they help buffer climate change.
 And we need a healthy marine environment for our own well-being because of these things, but also psychological benefits and well-being.
 Microplastics are sort of a huge concern and we know there are a lot of them in the marine environment.
 We don't particularly know where they are.
 So we're analysing sediment, water organisms to really find out the impacts.
 Microplastics, when they're out there, they're not clean, they get covered in a biofilm.
 And we fed microplastics that are covered in the biofilm to oysters and compared those with plastics that are just clean.
 And we found they took up ten times more microplastics.
 And the concern is that means that microplastics can more easily go up the food chain to higher traffic organisms, but also into humans.